 The Notes will be dated the date of delivery and will bear interest at the rate or rates per annum shown on the cover page of this Official Statement.
 The Notes will be payable as to both principal and interest at maturity.
 The Notes will be issued as fully registered notes in denominations of \$5,000 or any integral multiple thereof.
 Interest will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
-Unless required by the successful purchaser as described under the "Option for No Book Entry" herein, a book-entry-only transfer system will be employed evidencing ownership of the Notes with transfers of ownership on the records of DTC, and its participants pursuant to rules and procedures established by DTC and its participants.
+A book-entry-only transfer system will be employed evidencing ownership of the Notes with transfers of ownership on the records of DTC, and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System" herein.
 Principal of and interest on the Notes will be payable by the Town or its agent to the successful purchaser, as registered owner of the Notes.

-Unless the successful purchaser of the Notes is designated as the Certifying Agent, Registrar, Transfer and Paying Agent for the Notes as provided in "Option For No Book Entry" herein, the Certifying Agent, Paying Agent, Registrar, and Transfer Agent will be U.S. Bank Trust Company, National Association, CityPlace I, 185 Asylum Street, 27th Floor, Hartford, Connecticut.
+The Certifying Agent, Paying Agent, Registrar, and Transfer Agent will be U.S. Bank Trust Company, National Association, CityPlace I, 185 Asylum Street, 27th Floor, Hartford, Connecticut.
 The legal opinion on the Notes will be rendered by Shipman & Goodwin LLP, Bond Counsel, in substantially the form set forth in Appendix B to this Official Statement.